Realtime Court Reporting Program Details

 Job Outlook: Growing field inside and outside the courtroom.
 Jobs are expected to grow by 9 percent through 2029 nationally, according to the U.S. Bureau of Labor Statistics.
 Iowa Workforce Development projects 30 Iowa Court Reporter positions annually through 2028.

-Accommodating Positions: DMACC is the only institution in Iowa to offer Realtime/Court Reporting degree.
+Accommodating Positions: DMACC is the only institution in Iowa to offer a Realtime Court Reporting degree.
 Flexible schedules and job openings across the state and country.

 How to get started?